Boolean values and expressions¶

 >>> x = 3 >>> y = 3.0 >>> z = [3, 4, 5] >>> x == y True

-However, you should never compare calculated floating point numbers with each other:
+However, you should never directly compare calculated floating point numbers:

 >>> u = 0.6 * 7 >>> v = 0.7 * 6 >>> u == v False >>> u 4.2 >>> v 4.199999999999999